 Dextrose is an important chemical in every living organism.
 A sugar, it is a source of sweetness in fruits and honey.
 Added to foods as a sweetener, it represents empty calories and contributes to tooth decay.
 Dextrose turns brown when heated and contributes to the color of bread crust and toast.
-Dextrose contributes a modest amount of the 98 pounds of refined sugars that the average American consumes annually.
+Dextrose contributes a modest 2% of the 76 pounds of refined sugars that the average American consumes annually.

 Diacetyl is one of the many chemicals that give butter its characteristic flavor.
 Low levels are present in butter (including unsalted butter, to which extra diacetyl is added to prolong its shelf life).
 Much higher levels have been used in butter-flavored popcorn, margarine, and butter-flavored cooking oils and sprays.
 The low levels are safe, but workers in factories that produce microwave popcorn learned the hard way that long-term exposure to diacetyl causes obstructive lung disease, which is potentially fatal.
 Widespread publicity around 2005 to 2007 and several lawsuits persuaded most major American food manufacturers to protect their workers (and restaurant cooks) by switching to supposedly safer ingredients.
 But more recent studies indicate that one substitute, 2,3-pentanedione, chemically similar to diacetyl (also called 2,3-butanedione), may be just as damaging to the respiratory tract.

 This is the diglyceride part of the long-used emulsifier, mono- and diglycerides.
 The manufacturer claims that it can help people lose weight and reduce triglyceride levels.
 Don't count on this little-used ingredient providing any real benefit.